 SJMF is closely linked to the organizations that it supports through mail, email, visits to India by SJMF members, and visits by local leaders in India back to the United States.
 We know what is going on there, and specific feedback is provided to individual SJMF members in response to each donation.
 As a result, all members feel closely connected with the projects which SJMF funds through its monthly grants.
 Projects are normally undertaken in India as soon as the funds arrive from SJMF so the benefits to the poor are immediate.

 We know from experience that every dollar is well spent and greatly appreciated.
 The thought of a young widow with a child or two receiving a goat or some chickens which will impact their lives for years to come provides a sense of gratification that is truly unique.
-As a result of this high degree of connectivity with India, the number of donors to SJMF has steadily increased and permitted us to move on to larger projects such as building modest (350 square feet) houses for the poor and homeless, and to provide funds to support the daily needs of the aged and orphans on a regular and predictable basis.
+As a result of this high degree of connectivity with India, the number of donors to SJMF has steadily increased and permitted us to support the daily needs of the aged and orphans on a regular and predictable basis.

 About our inspiration: Fr.Joseph Swam